 Next up on our tour of the South Atlantic League: the Asheville Tourists.

-Highlights from McCormick Field
+Observations from McCormick Field

 Arrive early and wander around the Grove Park Inn, back up Charlotte Street on the other side of I-240.
 There is an amazing waterfall sequence, and you get free parking for the first three hours.

 If you are still early, walk up -- seriously, straight up, altitudewise -- Buchanan Street beside the front entrance, go left on White Fawn Drive to a trail head to Beaucatcher Greenway.
 The path is cool and pleasant, though there are some mosquito critters.
 After you climb over a fallen tree, there is a trail back down to the left that leads to the employee parking lot for the stadium.
 Go up to the parking lot entrance to get back to the stadium front.